GabeScott/standard-works-vault/General Conference/1981 April - Marriage.md

 # Marriage

-*By Boyd K. Packer - Of the Quorum of the Twelve Apostles*
+By Elder Boyd K. Packer - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1981 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1981/04/marriage?lang=eng)

-The prophet Jacob foretold the destruction of a people because they were blind to ordinary things, “which blindness,” he said, “came by looking beyond the mark.”
-(Jacob 4:14.)
+The prophet Jacob foretold the destruction of a people because they were blind to ordinary things, “which blindness,” he said, “came by looking beyond the mark.” ([[Jacob 4.14|Jacob 4:14]].)

 We often seek for things we cannot seem to find when they are within easy reach—ordinary, obvious things.

 I wish to talk about an ordinary word.
 I have tried for months—really tried—to find some way to hold this word up in such a way that you would be very impressed with what it means.

-The word is marriage.
+The word is *marriage.*

 I have wished that I could set before you a finely carved chest, placing it where the light is just right.
-I would carefully unlatch it and reverently uncover the word—marriage.
+I would carefully unlatch it and reverently uncover the word—*marriage.*

 Perhaps then you would see that it is priceless!